belng/pure/docs/tooling.md

 There's no way to group tests (i.e. - no equivalent of `describe`), so you need to group tests by putting them into separate files.

+Tip: Name your test files as `*.test.js` so AVA can find them, and the linter lints the tests.

 ### Common assertions

 ```js